cameraui/docs/home-assistant/integration.md

 ### Sensors

-Every sensor you've set up on a camera in camera.ui is mirrored into Home Assistant on the matching platform:
+Every [exposed sensor](/sensors/) in camera.ui is mirrored into Home Assistant on the matching platform, whether it belongs to a camera or not:

 | camera.ui sensor | Home Assistant platform |
 |---|---|